AmiraElsayedAhmed/Amira-Elsayed/README.md

 Kindly import the same project and make sure to update the pom.xml file to download all dependences Run the project using testng.xml

-Explanation why I provide this solution: I decided to make a CI/CD test plan to be run at every push the test plan contains 4 suites (Products, Stores, Categories, services) each suite contains number of test cases according to CRUD to check that each end point working correctly after every push
+Explanation why I provide this solution for API Automation: I decided to make a CI/CD test plan to be run at every push the test plan contains 4 suites (Products, Stores, Categories, services) each suite contains number of test cases according to CRUD to check that each end point working correctly after every push